About Us

 St Carthage’s Church is situated at 123 Royal Parade, Parkville, directly opposite residential colleges of The University of Melbourne

-holds/sustains, people from all walks of life.
+St Carthage’s is central to many academics of Melbourne University and surrounds, welcoming current students and alumni of the University.
+We welcome and hold/sustain people from all walks of life.
 The congregation gathers from 132 suburbs of Melbourne.

 The Parish group has a wide variety of group activities such as St Vincent de Paul Conference, the Feminist Theology Group, the Men’s Reading Group, the Women’s Review of Life and Prayer Group and the Parish Hospitality Group.